aamrakib27-tech/Coffee-Shops-Sales/README.md

 ## 🔍 Recommended Analysis
 This project covers the following key questions:
 .
 How do sales vary by day of the week and hour of the day?

 · Are there any peak times for sales activity?

 · What is the total sales revenue for each month?

 · How do sales vary across different store locations?

-· what is the average price/order per person
+· what is the average price/order per person?

 · Which products are the best-selling in terms of quantity and revenue?

 · How do sales vary by product category and type?

 ## 🛠️  Tools Used